 - Streaming podcasts

-- Playing audio books
+- Playing audiobooks

-- Providing weather updates and other real time information such as the news.
+- Providing weather updates and other real-time information such as the news.

-Most devices that have Alexa installed allow users to activate the functionality via a “wake word” such as “Echo” or “Alexa”.
-Some of the more recent developments as of May 2017, include home ordering!
-Using Alexa, one can now order takeout food from places such as Domino’s Pizza, Pizza Hut and Just Eat.
+Most devices that have Alexa installed to allow users to activate the functionality via a “wake word” such as “Echo” or “Alexa”.
+Some of the more recent developments as of May 2017, include home orders!
+Using Alexa, one can now order takeout food from places such as Domino‘s Pizza, Pizza Hut and Just Eat.
 Starbucks also announced a private beta for placing pick up orders.

 Alex is built on Skills.
 Skills give the platform the ability to understand verbal commands and instructions.
-They run in the cloud meaning there is no installation required from an end user perspective.
+They run in the cloud meaning there is no installation required from an end-user perspective.

 In a drive to increase developer adoption of Alexa Skills and enrich the ecosystem, Amazon have been offering up free prizes to developers as part of the Alexa Skills Challenge.
-In this challenge, developers are tasked with writing an Alexa Skill and can win up to $5,000 is cash!
+In this challenge, developers are tasked with writing an Alexa Skill and can win up to $5,000 in cash!

-Alex is popular but it also has its share of sceptics.
+Alex is popular but it also has its share of skeptics.
 This technology could listen to private conversations in the home.
 Amazon has reassured customers than Alexa enabled devices only listen to conversations when the “wake word” has been uttered.